ModusCreateOrg/boing/md/DEVELOPING.md

 ```
 - [ ] Build and run Boing
 ```
-# Run this command from boing/
+# Run these commands command from boing/
 mkdir build                    # Create build directory cd build
 cmake ..                       # Execute Cmake and prepare for build